gl1tchyaf/AI-Mini-Project/README.md

 # AI-Mini-Project<br>
 There are four mini projects included in this repository.
-See attached doc for more information about the mini projects.
+See attached pdf for more information about the mini projects.